garrandall/popular-music-data/tracks/constantly-immature.md

 At night I try
 To close my eyes
-But I, I cant get much sleep
+But I, I can't get much sleep
 You're always on my mind
 You look so fine
 Often pretend